RESOURCE FOR HEARING LOSS

 Understanding Hearing Loss

-In the United States, hearing loss ranks as the third most common chronic health condition among adults.
-Effective communication and hearing play a crucial role in various aspects of life, from maintaining relationships to achieving success in education and employment, ultimately influencing overall quality of life.
+In the U.S., hearing loss is the third most common chronic health issue among adults.
+Strong communication and hearing are essential for relationships, education, career success, and overall quality of life.

 1. Do you have difficulty hearing over the phone?